slowproj/slowdash/Applications/SlowDrip/FirstMeshWalkthrough/docs/README.md

 ```

 #### Step 3
-Create a `SlowdashProject.yaml` file with the following contents:
+Create a `SlowdashProject.yaml` file with the following content:
 ```yaml
 slowdash_project:
   name: DriplineFirstMesh